-What is the Quick Selection Tool Photoshop?
+What is Photoshop Quick Selection Tool?

 The Quick Selection Tool is one of the vast range of tools provided by Adobe Photoshop.
 It is mostly utilized for selecting a particular segment of the image with ease.
 It is widely recognized for its precision and time sparing features while dealing with raster images.
 There are many tools in Photoshop toolkit, which can be used to accomplish the same task roughly.
 However, each of them has their own specialty.
 Another tool, such as Magnetic Lasso, also enables you to select objects but needs more time and a steadier hand.

 One of the biggest advantages of using the Quick Selection tool is that it provides cleaner edges and more control to select or deselect the smaller areas.
 For example, if a person is standing with his hand on the back of his head, you can see the background behind his arm’s crook.
 In case you are willing to change the background of the image, then you also have to make changes in the small area.
 Thus, with the help of this tool, you can select the smaller area, i.e., the triangle between the person’s arm.
 Other selection tools might also allow you to select the same but along with the entire person.
 Besides, this tool allows you to select or deselect multiple areas of the image at the same time with a simple swipe of the mouse.